 Shut-off delay problems will keep your radio from turning off.

 You can refer to the owner’s manual to see if the radio in your car has this function.
-Just keep in mind that radios that are over 15 years old may not have this function.
+Just keep in mind that car radios that are over 15 years old may not have this function.

-If your radio does not have this feature, the problem could perhaps lay with a faulty door switch.
+If your radio does not have this feature, the problem could perhaps be with a faulty door switch.
 To troubleshoot this, all you need to do is open and close the doors.
 Then check if the light on the roof of your car is turning on and off.
 If it is not while the door is open, then the problem may be a faulty door switch.

 If you think that the shut-off delay is acceptable and your door switch is working correctly, the last two options are your best bet to troubleshoot the issue; otherwise, you would need to consult a professional.

 In most instances, you can take the car to the dealer, and they can set the radio correctly, while in other cases, the radio might be faulty, and you would need to replace it.

 How do I turn off the car radio in my car?